At a Glance: The Best 1911 Pistols

 There are few handguns with the history, accuracy, and long-term quality of the 1911 pistol.
 These storied sidearms are dependable, powerful, and have had the military’s seal of approval for decades.
 But if you want to keep it under $1000, finding a great 1911 handgun can be tricky.

 Fortunately, we’ve already done the research for you.
-Let’s take a look at the best budget 1911s on the market for fun, hunting, or for self-defense.
+Let’s take a look at the Best 1911 Pistols Under $1000 for fun, hunting, or for self-defense.

 |Auto Ordnance 1911 A1||$599.99||45 ACP||7+1|